ChristophLabacher/Generative-Ringtone-Creator/README.md

 The sounds were created by the [University of Iowa Electronic Music Studios](http://theremin.music.uiowa.edu/index.html).

 ## How many combinations are there?
 Seven digits of the phone number are used to create the chord.
 There are however significantly less than 9,999,999 possible combinations: Every digit except for the first one is altering between two or three states instead of nine.
-Because of this there are 1440 different chords.
+Because of this there are 1440 different results.

 Then again, who has 9,999,999 contacts?